defactor-com/documentation/docs/engage/front-end-ui/admin-section/ecosystem-settings.md

 ---

-## Overview of the Ecosystem Section
+## Overview of the Ecosystem Settings

 From here, administrators can:
 - View the total allocated and unallocated tokens.